dimanikulin/fva-helpers/index.md

 ---

-Ever searched for a photo and just… couldn’t find it?
-You *know* it’s there somewhere, but the search keeps coming up empty.
+# 📖 Narrative
+Imagine opening your photo app, typing in “Mom’s birthday,” and... nothing.
+You *know* you have that picture.
+But nothing shows up.

-This guide will help you:
+This guide is here for that exact moment.

-- Understand how photo search works
-- Learn common mistakes and how to fix them
-- Use filters to narrow results
-- Stay organized so searching is easier in the future
+It walks you through how photo search actually works — not just the features, but the quirks.
+You’ll learn how to use filters, why some photos don’t show up, and how to get better results every time.

+In just a few scrolls, even the most inexperienced user can feel like a search pro — no downloads, no tech lingo, no frustration.

 # 1️⃣ What You *Can* Search
 Photo search works best when it has clues about your pictures.